 The LG G1 TV has a 120Hz panel with variable refresh rate (VRR) support to reduce screen tearing.
 It natively supports both HDMI Forum VRR and FreeSync and is G-SYNC compatible for those with NVIDIA graphics cards.
 You need to enable VRR & G-SYNC in the 'Game Optimizer' settings for HDMI Forum and G-SYNC to work, and as the name suggests, AMD FreeSync Premium for FreeSync.

 The LG G1 has very low input lag as long as you're in the 'Game Optimizer' Picture Mode.
 LG introduced a new Prevent Input Delay setting that decreases the 60Hz input lag by about 3ms, but it doesn't affect 120Hz content.
-You can enable the motion interpolation settings in Game Mode, but it significantly increases the input lag.
 If you're going to use the TV as a PC monitor, make sure you're in Game Mode with the input label set to 'PC' for low input lag.

 The TV doesn't have any issues displaying 4k content up to 120Hz.
 It also displays proper chroma 4:4:4 with any supported resolution to help deliver clear text when using it as a PC monitor.
 For it to do so, simply label the input you're using to 'PC' in the Home Dashboard.
 For full-bandwidth signals, set HDMI Deep Color to '4k'.